How To Deal With Pressler, Felt & Warshaw LLP

 What Happens if I Ignore Pressler?

-There’s a myth that debts go away after seven years.
-While they will probably fall off your credit report after seven years, the underlying debt may remain.
-If the debt isn’t past its statute of limitations, a collection attorney like Pressler may still be able to sue you.
+Some people think debts go away after seven years.
+While most debts will fall off your credit report after that time, that doesn’t mean the debt itself disappears.
+If the debt is within the statute of limitations in your state, Pressler may still be able to take legal action.

 Does Pressler, Felt & Warshaw LLP Sue?

-To learn more about what it takes to defend a debt collection lawsuit, read Upsolve’s Guide to Beating Pressler, Felt & Warshaw.
+🔍 To learn more about how to respond to a debt lawsuit, check out Upsolve’s Guide to Winning Against Pressler, Felt & Warshaw.